22nd April 2020

 Tips for Caring for Dental Implants: Part 2

-So you’ve had dental implants – congratulations!
+So you’ve had dental implants in London – congratulations!
 You can now enjoy your durable, functional and beautiful new smile.
 But how do you ensure your teeth stay that way?
-In this blog, the dentists at our Clapham Common dental practice share their advice on how to care for your new dental implants.
+In this blog, the dentists at our Clapham Common dental practice share their advice on caring for your new dental implants.
 You can also read Part 1 here.

 Tip 1: see your dentist when needed

 It can be easy to fall into the trap of thinking that your shiny new dental implants are going to stay that way – but, like the rest of your teeth, they’ll need to be checked from time to time by your dentist, and will also benefit from a deeper clean by your hygienist.
 As we often say, your dental implants are just as important – and susceptible to changes and dental problems – like the rest of your smile.

 At Crescent Lodge Dental Practice, even the most nervous patients can be cared for in comfortable surroundings, so you’re in safe hands.
 We also have a skilled, dedicated team of dentists and other dental professionals at our Clapham Common dental practice, who will ensure your treatment is of the highest quality.

 Tip 2: cut down on sugar